 micro frontend architecture vs microservices

-So, the web application consists of components or features.
-What’s important is that each of these components has its own codebases, CI/CD pipelines, and DevOps practices.
+So, the Web application consists of components or features.
+What’s important is that each of these components has its codebases, CI/CD pipelines, and DevOps practices.
 Also, depending on their size or organizational structure, they may be developed by separate teams.
-However, it is still a SPA, which means that teams can distract each other while developing their features
+However, it is still a single application, which means that teams can distract each other while developing their features.

-So, if we take the e-commerce platform as an example, the shopping cart service provides API methods, such as list cart contents, add an item, remove an item, etc. All these features are connected to the same page, thus, are interdependent.
+So, if we take the e-commerce platform as an example, the shopping cart service provides API methods, such as listing cart contents, adding an item, removing an item, etc. All these features are connected to the same page and thus interdependent.

-In the case with micro frontends, the architecture looks more like this:
+In the case of the micro frontends framework, the architecture looks more like this:

 micro frontend architecture

-Unlike a previous option, features in the form of micro frontends are independent.
+Unlike the previous option, features are independent.
 Let’s again take the e-commerce platform as an example.
-Let’s say the page contains the following features: variant selector (shows different colors of the available item, for instance), buy button, and mini basket (leads to the checkout).
+The page contains the following features: variant selector (shows different colors of the available item, for instance), buy button, and mini basket (leads to the checkout).

 The page consists of components owned by three separate teams.
-Let’s call them the checkout team, product team, and recommendations team.
-The first team is responsible for the process of purchase, namely the buy button and mini basket.
+Let’s call them the checkout, product, and recommendations teams.
+The first team is responsible for the purchase process: the buy button and mini basket.
 The second owns the page itself (decides on the features and the layout of the page).
 At the same time, the third team places products that can also interest a customer on the page.

 micro frontend teams